bvi1994/marko-giphy-keyboard/tutorial.md

 Now that we know about emitting custom events, we can finally start writing code that will display gifs in the `image-gallery` component as we type.

 Inside the `image-gallery` component, raise the `getGifs` function to the `index`.
-Then raise the two import statements to the `index`.
+Remove the two import statements.
 Lift all the `state` properties up to the index.
 Remove the first `<if>` tag in the html portion of the `image-gallery` and replace it with the following lines:

 ```html
 <if(!input.searchTerm)>